Armed Forces of Paraguay

 The constitution of Paraguay establishes the president of Paraguay as the commander-in-chief.

 Paraguay has compulsory military service, and all 18-year-old males and 17-year-olds in the year of their 18th birthday are liable for one year of active duty.
-Although the 1992 constitution allows for conscientious objection, no enabling legislation has yet been approved.
+The 1992 constitution allows for conscientious objection to obligatory military service, it was legislated and sanctioned by both chambers of the Congress, to be promulgated by the Executive Power on June the 17th of 2010.
+This law is known as Law number 4013/10 "That established the exercise of the right to conscientious objection to obligatory military service and establishes the substitute service for it for the benefit of the civilian population".

 In July 2005, military aid in the form of U.S. Special Forces began arriving at Paraguay's Mariscal Estigarribia air base, a sprawling complex built in 1982.